Atmospheric-Composition-Analysis-Group/Getting-Started/docs/_sources/glossary.rst.txt

       :code:`rvmartin-interactive`, :code:`general`, and :code:`general-interactive` queues.
 The number of available
       :term:`slots <slot>` in a queue can been seen with the :code:`bqueues` command.
 Interactive jobs must be submitted to the interactive queues.

+   ExtData
+      This is the data repository for all GEOS-Chem data (e.g., metfields, HEMCO, etc.).
+In your job, this directory is mounted to :literal:`/ExtData`.
+On Storage1 this directory is located at :literal:`/storage1/fs1/rvmartin/Active/GEOS-Chem-shared/ExtData`.
+Note ExtData is an offical data repository for GEOS-Chem, so it is read-only.
+For custom emissions, you will have to put them elsewhere (the :term:`shared directory` would be a good place)

+   mount
+      To connect the directories between filesystems